Taxpayers won’t be footing any more $429-a-night hotel stays by Mary H. Talley.

 Talley stayed at a hotel that was 50% above the recommended price that the city uses for hotel accommodations in Chicago – and double the allowable lodging rate for federal government employees.

 Talley ran the HR department for just under four years.
-She was hired as deputy director in 2012 and was promoted to director in September 2014.
+Hired as deputy director in 2012, she was promoted to director in September 2014 after the brief (two-year, two-month) reign of Ronnie Charles.

 Previously, she had worked as a human resources officer at the Fox Broadcasting Company, including at its Chicago and Washington, D.C. affiliate stations, according to her LinkedIn profile.